 Pork Tenderloin Recipe

-- Place the skillet in the oven on a middle rack and heat the oven to 450 degrees F (230 degrees C) The skillet will heat along with the oven.
+- Place a cast iron skillet in the oven on a middle rack and heat the oven to 450 degrees F (230 degrees C).
+The skillet will heat along with the oven.

 We now have a COOKING FOR ONE Facebook group.